sgupta701/Verta-AI/README.md

-# 🌍 Verta AI - GenAI-Powered Multi-Language Translator
+# 🌍 Verta AI - AI-Powered Multi-Language Translator

 **Verta AI** is a full-stack AI-powered web application for real-time multilingual text translation using Hugging Face’s **MBART transformer model**.
 It features a clean interface, developed with **React** (frontend) and **FastAPI** (backend), and deployable using **Vercel** and **Render**.